 Chicken seekh kebabs are one of those snacks that are equally perfect for a casual evening at home or as a starter for a get-together.
 Traditionally, they are grilled, but the air fryer makes them so much more convenient with less oil used and quicker cooking.
 They still come out juicy and full of flavour.

-These kebabs are made with minced chicken mixed with fresh herbs, spices and aromatics, then shaped onto skewers and cooked till browned.
+These kebabs are made with chicken mice mixed with fresh herbs, spices and aromatics, then air fried till browned.
 They are protein-rich and so flavourful.
 Serve them with mint chutney, onion slices and lemon wedges and wow your family or guests.

 If you like easy air fryer starters, you might also enjoy air fryer tandoori chicken, chicken tikka, chicken 65 and chicken malai tikka.